wongjt22/tp-fa22-frontend/README.md

 ## Clarifications
 - Due to rate-limiting on our previous API endpoint hosted on Postman, it was updated to: https://raw.githubusercontent.com/web-at-berkeley/fa22-frontend-api-endpoint/main/data.json
+- The API data was updated once again.
+The "victors" information should no longer contain a "score" field, instead a "year" field.

 ## Introduction